cloud-ca/cloudca-rke-cluster/README.md

 # Overview

-This terraform configuration is used to build a RKE cluster on [cloud.ca](https://cloud.ca/) infrastructure.
+This terraform configuration is used to build a [Rancher Kubernetes Engine (RKE)](https://github.com/rancher/rke) cluster on [cloud.ca](https://cloud.ca/) infrastructure.

 ## Table of Content